AdarshRawat1/gsoc-2024/README.md

 #### Key Updates
 - **PR Preview:** Automatically builds and deploys each documentation PR to a unique GitHub Pages URL.
-- **Comment Updates:** Adds comments with preview links and build status.
+- **Comment Updates:** Adds/Updates comments with preview links and build status.
 - **Broken Builds:** Detects and reports any build issues.
 #### Benefits
 - **Immediate Feedback:** Real-time previews for faster review and adjustments.